MISP/misp-noticelist/README.md

 # misp-notice

-Notice lists to inform users of MISP about legal or technical implication of using specific attributes, categories or objects.
+Notice lists to inform MISP users of the legal or technical implications of using specific attributes, categories or objects.

 # Lists